Pacific Motorway M1 Varsity Lakes to Tugun upgrade

-- Late 2020: Construction to start on Burleigh to Palm Beach (Package B) and Palm Beach to Tugun (Package C).
+- Late 2020: Construction started on Burleigh to Palm Beach (Package B) and Palm Beach to Tugun (Package C).

-- 2021: Motorway widening on all 3 packages will be underway across the 10km route.
+- 2021: Motorway widening on all 3 packages underway across the 10km route.

 - Mid- to late 2022: Package A construction expected to be complete.